Catalog

 The stack is selected around speed, ownership, scale, admin needs, integrations, and maintainability.

 React Native or Flutter apps is planned as a distinct layer in Medicine Delivery App Clone, with ownership over catalogs, booking or ordering, availability, dispatch, tracking, substitutions, payments, refunds, ratings, and operational reporting.
-It connects to customer needs, medicine delivery app clone request flow, admin visibility, QA scenarios, and the first launch scope instead of sitting as a generic technology choice.
+It connects to patient/customer needs, medicine catalog and inventory, admin visibility, QA scenarios, and the first launch scope instead of sitting as a generic technology choice.

 Merchant portals manage menu or catalog availability, order acceptance, prep timing, offers, payouts, and performance visibility.
 For Medicine Delivery App Clone, this layer keeps supply-side partners in control without forcing support teams to edit every operational detail.

-The API layer encodes the product rules behind routing and assignment logic: Courier/provider matching, zones, route status, ETA, proof of delivery, exceptions, and support workflows.
+The API layer encodes the product rules behind checkout and regulated fulfillment: Payment, address, delivery slot, packing status, proof, return, refund, and support.
 For Medicine Delivery App Clone, these services coordinate authentication, permissions, workflow state, third-party integrations, notifications, and admin actions.

 The data model stores the records that make Medicine Delivery App Clone operable: users, roles, states, transactions, content, support events, audit trails, and reports.
 It is designed around what stays lean first, with enough structure for the full-build roadmap.